lynnaloo/xtuple-vagrant/README.md

 Default username and password to your local application are `admin`

-### Github SSH Key Pair ###
-Create an SSH keypair so GitHub can authenticate your push requests:

-    ssh-keygen # this isn't extremely secure but it'll do cat ~/.ssh/id_rsa.pub
-    ssh-rsa AAA[...about 200 more characters]...M8n8/B xtuple@mobiledevvm

-The cat command shows the public key that was just generated.
-Copy this text, starting with the ssh-rsa at the beginning and ending with the xtuple@mobiledevvm at the end (select and either right-click > Copy or Control-Shift-C in the Linux Terminal window).

-In your web browser, navigate to your home page on GitHub.
-Click on Edit Your Profile.
-Select SSH Keys from the list on the left.
-Click Add SSH Key.
-Give this SSH key a title, such as "xTuple Mobile Dev VM", then paste the public key into the Key field.
-Finally click the Add key button.
-GitHub will verify your password just to make sure it's you at the keyboard.

 ### Additional Information ###

 Edit `pg_hba.conf` to allow the host machine to access Postgres: